We’ve already put together a guide outlining the different types of German Shepherds – we make mention of Blue GSDs in that guide.

-Of course, you can have a look at photos of Blue German Shepherds and Blue German Shepherd Puppies below –
+Of course, you can have a look at photos of Blue German Shepherds and Blue German Shepherd Puppies below:

-4) Blue German Shepherds and the AKC: Standards and Conformance
+5) Blue German Shepherds and the AKC: Standards and Conformance

 According to this standard, Blue German Shepherds in color are considered serious faults in an appearance based dog show:

 “The German Shepherd Dog varies in color, and most colors are permissible.
 Strong rich colors are preferred.
 Pale, washed-out colors and blues or livers are serious faults.
 A white dog must be disqualified.”

-In short, no.
+In short, it’s unlikely.

 Once again, Bluedogs.8m.com does a great job clearing this up:

 It is true that other breeds have problems with blue coat colors; Dobermans are a good example and can often suffer from skin problems like Alopecia.

-6) Where Can I Find Breeders and Blue German Shepherd for Sale?
+7) Where Can I Find Breeders and Blue German Shepherd for Sale?